 module.

-The unique feature about stdin is that it allows you to take input directly from the command prompt.
+The unique feature about Python stdin is that it allows you to take input directly from the command prompt.
 You’ll find these options useful on Linux systems in particular.

 Using Python Stdin